Amenability for unitary groups of C*-algebras: Examples and remarks

 \subsection{Further directions}

-There have been prior attempts to characterize the class of $C^*$-algebras that admit a unitary group which is amenable in the norm topology, see \cite{MR2269417}.
+There have been prior attempts to characterize the class of $C^*$-algebras whose unitary group which is amenable in the norm topology, see \cite{MR2269417}.
 However, the following theorem gives a negative answer to Question $1.1$ from \cite{MR2269417}.

 \begin{Thm} There exists a stably finite, nuclear, unital $C^*$-algebra, such that ${\rm U}(A)$ is not amenable in the norm topology. \end{Thm} \begin{proof} Kirchberg \cite[Corollary 1.4 (v)]{MR1322641} provides a unital subalgebra $A$ of the CAR-algebra such that $\mc O_{\infty}$ is a quotient of $A$ by an AF-ideal.
 Therefore $A$ is an extension of a nuclear algebra by a nuclear ideal and therefore nuclear.
 Moreover, it clearly admits a faithful tracial state and is thus stably finite, however ${\rm U}(A)$ cannot be amenable in the norm topology since $A$ does not have the QTS property. \end{proof}